nicolejkeeney/icesat2-book/_sources/utils/markdown_rendering/plotting_utils.md

         Figure displayed in notebook

     """
+    # Make sure alpha is between 0 and 1
+    if alpha > 1:
+        print("Argument alpha must be between 0 and 1.
+You inputted " +str(alpha)+ ".
+Setting alpha to 1.")
+        alpha = 1
+    elif alpha < 0:
+        print("Argument alpha must be between 0 and 1.
+You inputted " +str(alpha)+ ".
+Setting alpha to 0.5.")
+        alpha = 0.5
+    elif alpha == 0:
+        print("You set alpha=0.
+This indicates full transparency of the input data.
+No data will be displayed on the map.")

     # Check that drifts and da have the same time coordinates
     for drift in [drifts_x,drifts_y]: